dtcaciuc/conecerto_scoreboard/README.md

 Set up environment variables listed below, and run `bin/server.bat` in the release directory.

-Rather than modifying `server.bat`, it's recommended to write a wrapper `.bat` file and place all of the configuration there.
+Rather than modifying `server.bat`, it's recommended to create a wrapper `.bat` file outside of the release directory and place all of the configuration there.
 This way, when it's time to upgrade to a new version, you can simply replace the entire release directory with the new content.

 Unless you set `EVENT_DATE` environment variable, the program will read the same day's results by default.